Teen Program Specialist

 - Work with teens to develop academic and career goals and a plan for obtaining them.

-- Promote and develop leadership skills to members.
+- Promote and develop leadership skills to members by modeling desired behaviors.

 - Help teens in developing relationships with role models and mentors.

-- Promote Teen programs to members at the drop in center.
-Such as, but not limited to Career Launch, College Prep, Money Matters etc.
+- Promote national teen programs to members at the drop in center, such as; but not limited to Career Launch, College Prep, Money Matters etc.

 - Implement and enforce all Club rules and policies with the members.